uzoochogu/Machine-Learning-Projects/README.md

 ### Methodology
 1. Obtained the dataset from this [Root Directory](http://spamassassin.apache.org/old/publiccorpus/) , but these are the specific links to the [spam](http://spamassassin.apache.org/old/publiccorpus/20030228_spam.tar.bz2) and [ham](http://spamassassin.apache.org/old/publiccorpus/20030228_easy_ham.tar.bz2) mails.
-2. I parsed the Emails and obtained the text from the raw html files.
+2. I parsed the Emails and obtained the text from the raw html files using regular expressions.
+(For a more robust solution, you can use BeautifulSoup Library).
 3. I carried out Stemming using the Natural Language Toolkit Module (NLTK).
-4. I created transformers to extract extra features for example, EmailsToWordCounter and WordCounterToVector.
+4. I created transformers to extract extra features for example: EmailsToWordCounter and WordCounterToVector.
 Extracting words works for many written languages like English.
+A vocabulary was obtained and word occurences was compared to the vocabulary.
+5. Transformed the entire dataset using a Transformer pipeline consisting of EmailsToWordCounter and WordCounterToVector.
+6. I Trained a Logistic Regression model and upon evaluation on the Training set, I obtained an accuracy of 98.5%.
+7. Evaluation on the test set gives:
+- Precision: 96.88%
+- Recall: 97.89%